sgodfrey66/GVCEH-Phase-3/README.md

 - Assess those tweets and posts for sentiment resulting in a multi-classification of positive, neutral or negative
 - Present these findings on a dashboard

+### Dashboard:

+Pipeline output can be view at this Streamlit dashboard: [GVCEH-Phase-3](https://gvceh-phase-3-dashboard.streamlit.app/).
+The code to generate the Streamlit application can be found at [code/dashboard](code/dashboard).

 ### Workflow:

 This code is designed to be run either locally or on the Google Cloud Platform ([GCP](https://cloud.google.com/?hl=en)).